Getting started

 Table of Contents

-Once installed, the plugin can assist you in tracking down the cause of the triggered redirect.
+The plugin can assist you in tracking down the cause of the triggered redirect.
 All you need to do is open the URL that initiates the redirection.

 If the redirect is initiated via the WordPress redirect function (which is the case for the majority of plugins and themes), you will see debug data.